-NOTE: If you work frequently with ScienceLogic Support, ensure that you verify periodically which processes are running in debug mode, and disable debug mode as soon as is reasonable.
-This will reduce the noise generated to your log files and will reduce load on the /var/log/em7 partition on the central database.
+If you work frequently with ScienceLogic Support, ensure that you verify periodically which processes are running in debug mode, and disable debug mode for any processes that do not require it as soon as is reasonable.
+This will reduce the noise generated to your log files and will reduce load on the /var/log/em7 partition on the Database Server.